CleverCloud/documentation/content/guides/tutorial-wordpress.md

 ## Deploy WordPress the immutable way

-Discover a new way to deploy Wordpress using Composer with Bedrock's boilerplate : [our tutorial on GitHub](https://github.com/CleverCloud/bedrock-wordpress)
+Discover a new way to deploy WordPress using Composer with Bedrock's boilerplate : [our tutorial on GitHub](https://github.com/CleverCloud/bedrock-wordpress)

 <!-- {{< readfile file="env-injection.md" >}} -->